 Pasta and wine is, after a pint and scampi fries, the most perfect food and drink pairing that exists.
 Sager + Wilde is a wine bar first and foremost, but they also make some very nice pasta.
 Their 5-7pm offer of a plate of pasta and a glass of house wine for a tenner is one of those things that everyone should be doing in our opinion.
 The pastas change around regularly but you’re likely to see a ragu and a burnt butter sauce, as in line with the rest of London’s pasta scene, which suits us just fine.

-If you’ve gone as far as London Bridge for some pasta at Padella, but found yourself facing an hour queue, Bermondsey is a hop and a skip away to somewhere that, wait for it, you can make a booking for.
-But Flour & Grape shouldn’t just be thought of as a Padella back-up - it’s worth booking here to try their roast pork shoulder tortellini regardless.
+Flour & Grape in Bermondsey shouldn’t just be thought of as a Padella back-up, even though it is close by, because it’s worth booking here to try their roast pork shoulder tortellini regardless.
 Like all the best things in life, these guys come with a lot of butter.
 A paddling pool of butter and sage to be precise.
 Which, frankly, is how all good foods should be served.
 This place is an easy win on all fronts really.
 It’s relaxed but refined, well priced, and it makes the perfect amount (eight dishes) of superbly cooked pasta.
 Order them all.

 Ciao Bella is one of our favourite London institutions.
 It’s a place that serves pasta, pizza and every Italian foodstuff in-between.
 This is an Italian restaurant that everyone can get behind because everyone is welcome.
 Their classic seafood linguine is inexplicably served in a greaseproof paper bag that you slide out onto your plate, a steaming mountain of spaghetti - singular prawn and all.
 It’s great.
 Warning: you may or may not be serenaded by a man playing the piano.
 It’s that kind of place.

-You don’t talk about anything Italian without getting the big dog involved, or in this case, the big wolf.
 Bocca’s pasta is one of the many great things about this restaurant.
 This isn’t a place you really want to be in and out of.
 This is a settle down and get your arse into a comfy groove kind of place.
-Each pasta here can be bought in a small or large plate, and considering the small plates aren’t a bit like your nan’s servings, we can only imagine what the large are like.
+Each pasta here can be bought in a small or large plate, and considering the small plates are ‘generous’, we can only imagine what the large are like.
 Their rigatoni with calves intestines is (in)famous, but we’re more into the orecchiette or tortellini.
 You can easily share a majority of the pastas on offer for twenty quid each between two, and that’s a pretty amazing deal for a place like this.